obsidianmd/obsidian-help/en/Advanced topics/Commercial license.md

 > *Q2.
 I'm a teacher/professor and I use Obsidian for my teaching/lectures, do I need a commercial license?*
 > \
-> A: Obsidian usage for education-related activities within an .edu organization does not require a commercial license.
+> A: Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

 > *Q3.
 I'm a researcher and I use Obsidian for my research, do I need a commercial license?*
 > \